 Though, if you ask Laura Mignott, owner and founder of DFlash agency, she’s put more people of color on stage at tech events alone, than any other producer.
 Just call her “the plug.”

+During the 2018 South by Southwest (SXSW) Interactive, Mignott and her team successfully curated a two-day event in 48 hours that featured a lineup of all-women speakers and presenters called YurHouse.
+The concept was simple: Mignott wanted to know what would happen if you had a conference within SXSW that attracted some of the best female speakers.
 She asked her network on social media, ”Who is a badass woman in tech who wants to speak?’ which resulted in 48 women speakers participating in YurHouse with 60 percent being women of color, two trans women and an 11-year-old with one arm.
 In the course of two days, the speakers lead conversations about blockchain, artificial intelligence, podcasting and how to start a business.